linto-ai/linto-diarization/simple/README.md

 }
 ```

-* The <ins>speakers</ins> field contains an arraw of speaker with overall duration and number of segments.
+* The `speakers` field contains an arraw of speaker with overall duration and number of segments.
-* The <ins>segments</ins> field contains each audio segment with the associated speaker id start time and end time.
+* The `segments` field contains each audio segment with the associated speaker id start time and end time.

 ## Test
 ### Curl